automationboilerplate/nightwatch-gulp-boilerplate/README.md

 Tested with Selenium Version: 3.5.3, ChromeDriver:2.40, ChromeBrowser: 67.0

-Open another command prompt and navigate to the project path and provide `gulp e2e --selGrid local --tag default`.
-You can also run the gulp tests using the mocha test runner by providing the command `gulp e2e --selGrid local --testRunner mocha`.
+Open another command prompt and navigate to the project path and provide the below command to execute them in mocha test runner by providing the command `gulp e2e --selGrid local --testRunner mocha`.

 You can pass all the arguments supported by nightwatch and it is provided in e2e.js file.
 I have a default configuration in nightwatch.json file and update the required ones at runtime by passing them as args.

 Feel free to update this repo, by creating a pull request.
 For more information contact vicky.008@gmail.com.